benton-tripp/ci-viz/README.md

 [original](https://shiny.stat.ncsu.edu/jbpost2/CIVis/)

-This app facilitates understanding confidence interval coverage rates by simulating data from a user-defined normal distribution, allowing for the adjustment of sample size and confidence level.
-It graphically represents one-sample Z intervals, where the population standard deviation is presumed known, and demonstrates the intervals' efficacy in encompassing the true mean through repeated sampling up to 10,000 times.
-The app provides details on the latest sample and displays the sampling distribution of sample means with visual demarcations for intervals that do and do not contain the true mean.
+The app is designed to help users visualize confidence intervals by generating data from a normal distribution with user-specified parameters.
+It constructs one-sample Z intervals assuming a known population standard deviation and allows examination of how these intervals cover the true mean across numerous samples.
+The interface shows the intervals' performance over up to 10,000 samples and includes a histogram to depict the distribution of sample means, highlighting instances where the true mean is both included and excluded by the generated intervals.
+Details on the most recent sample are readily available for user reference.